ctron/dentrassi.de/content/projects/rpm-builder.md

 weight: 300
 ---

-This is a Maven Plugin which can build RPM files using plain Java.
-It does not require the rpmbuild command line tool.
+This is a Maven Plugin that can build RPM files using plain Java.
+It does not require the `rpmbuild` command line tool.

 ## Links